-The Bloom Blog Blooming this week in the environs of Abiquiú By Wildflowers of the Southern Rocky Mountain By Marilyn Phillips
+The Bloom Blog Blooming this week in the environs of Abiquiú By Wildflowers of the Southern Rocky Mountains Found in wet areas near slow-moving water

 0 Comments

-The Bloom Blog Blooming this week in the environs of Abiquiú By Wildflowers of the Southern Rocky Mountains By Marilyn Phillips
+The Bloom Blog Blooming this week in the environs of Abiquiú By Wildflowers of the Southern Rocky Mountains Found in open, rocky soil in mixed conifer forests

 AuthorI am Marilyn Phillips, a native of England, whose love of nature and the outdoors from childhood brought me by a circuitous route to Crested Butte, Colorado in 1993 and 16 years later to northern New Mexico.
 My exploration of the many trails in these areas, my interest in wildflowers and photography, and career in computer system design came together in this creation.
 If you have any corrections, comments or questions, please contact me by email.
 Archives